 Welded flange refers to flanges that are welded to the duct.
 The faces of the flanges are the mating surface, as opposed to the Vanstone where the duct lips are mating.
 Full welded duct flanges have a continuous weld.
 Intermittently welded duct flanges mean that there is a weld at intervals around the duct.
 Standard welded flange pipe lengths are a nominal 60”.

 "Wow, that is insanely fast.
 We certainly do appreciate it!"

 Steven, Keller USA, Inc.

-- Aligning Components with Welded Flange - Because the flanges are welded to the duct and cannot be 'rolled' it is important that the flanges be aligned to the center line of the fittings and will therefore all line up.
+When aligning components with welded flanges, positioning against the centerline is important.
+Because the flanges are welded to the duct and cannot be 'rolled' it is important that the flanges be aligned to the centerline of the fittings and will, therefore, all lineup.
 There are two options for this alignment:

 Either is acceptable and is a matter of choice (OR MORE IMPORTANTLY) to the existing duct where present.

 When field fitting flange duct, and in the case of Vanstone flanges where the flange is left loose, the pipe is typically cut ½” longer than needed and then a ½” lip is hammered back at 90 degrees to the pipe by using the flange as an anvil.
 This is best accomplished by using deep throat vice-grips to hold the flange squarely on the pipe and far enough back to create the desired lip.
 In the case of welded flanges, the pipe is cut to length and then the flange welded in place.
 (Remember to line up the flange with the centerline.)

 For ducting applications that require duct dimensions that are less than 20” in diameter, consider US Duct’s leak-free US Tubing option.
 US Tubing combines the best of flange and gasket connections with the convenience of a clamp together connection system.